 "China, Russia, and the Taiwan Issue: The View from Moscow," in James A. Bellacqua, ed.
 The Future of China-Russia Relations (Lexington: University of Kentucky Press, 2010), 293-311.

 "Colour Revolutions: The View from Moscow and Beijing," Journal of Communist Studies and Transition Politics, Vol. 25, Issues 2 and 3 (June 2009), 369-395.
 Also published in Stephen White and David Lane (eds), Rethinking the Coloured Revolutions (New York: Routledge, 2010).

 "Emerging Capitalism in Russia and China: Implications for Europe," (with Sheila M. Puffer and Daniel J. McCarthy), European Journal of International Management, Vol. 1, Nos.1/2, 2007, 146-165.

 "The Impact of the Demise of State Socialism on China," in David Lane, ed.
 The Transformation of State Socialism (Hampshire, UK: Palgrave, 2007), 269-285.

 "China's Transformation toward Capitalism," in David Lane and Martin Myant, eds.
 Varieties of Capitalism in Post-Socialist Countries (Hampshire, UK: Palgrave, 2006), 239-257.

 Strategic Partners: Russian-Chinese Relations in the Post-Soviet Era (Armonk, NY: M.E.Sharpe, 2004).

-In the 2013-2014 academic year, I am supervising two honors thesis.
-William Scott (a political science and economics major) is writing on the demise of American power, while Maria Smerkovich, an international relations major, is working on Russian foreign policy toward Syria.
+In the 2013-2014 academic year, I supervised two honors thesis.
+William Scott (a political science and economics major) wrote on the demise of American power, while Maria Smerkovich, an international relations major investigated Russian foreign policy toward Syria.
 Past student projects have included labor migration from Central Asia to Russia, and environmental issues in China.